 They say you shouldn’t judge a book by its cover.
-But the truth is, book cover design can make or break a piece of literary text.
+But the truth is, book cover design can make or break a book.

 Maybe I’m superficial, but I do judge a book by its cover.
 And I suspect I’m not the only one.

 Book cover design is a crucial part of your marketing effort.
-You can string together the most insightful, lyrical, delicious words ever connected in the human lexicon, but if your book cover looks like Photoshop amateur hour, no one will ever pick it up.
+You can string together the most insightful, lyrical words ever connected in human history, but if your book cover looks like Photoshop amateur hour, no one will ever pick it up.

 It’s already established that I’m superficial, so it’s no surprise that I get embarrassed when I accidentally pick up an ugly book.
 One reason is the social stigma of holding an ugly book in the bookstore, as I’m silently judged by fellow bookstore browsers for holding such a monstrosity.